JuliaPreludes/Try.jl/README.md

 low-level two-phase API where the first phase constructs a recipe of how to apply the effects in an EAFP manner and the second phase applies the effect.

-(Usage notes: An "EAFP-compatible" function can be declared with `Try.@function f` instead of `function f end`.
+(Usage notes: An "EAFP-compatible" function can be declared with `@tryable f` instead of `function f end`.
 It automatically defines a catch-all fallback method that returns an `Err{<:NotImplementedError}`.)